rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Facebook Prophet

 ### Why Prophet and How it works
-Prophet was developed internally at Facebook (now known as Meta) by Sean J. Taylor and Ben Letham to overcome two issues often encountered with other forecasting methodologies: the more automatic forecasting tools available tended to be too inflexible and unable to accommodate additional assumptions, and the more robust forecasting tools required an experienced analyst with specialized data science skills.
-Facebook experienced too much demand for high-quality business forecasts than their analysts were able to provide.
-In 2017, Facebook released Prophet to the public as open source software.

-Prophet was designed to optimally handle business forecasting tasks, which typically feature any of these attributes:
-- Time series data captured at the hourly, daily, or weekly level with ideally at least a full year of historical data - Strong seasonality effects occurring daily, weekly, and or yearly
-- Holidays and other special one-time events that don’t necessarily follow the seasonality patterns but occur irregularly - Periods of missing data or outliers
-- Historical trend changes, for instance due to product launches or other factors that may affect the forecast

-Out of the box, Prophet typically produces very high-quality forecasts, but it is also very customizable and approachable for data analysts with no prior expertise in time series data.
-Prophet is an additive regression model that forecasts time series data by summing several key components.
-These include a linear or logistic growth trend, annual, weekly, and daily seasonality curves, holidays and special events, and additional user-specified seasonality factors like hourly or quarterly patterns.
-Each component is added together to create a flexible and interpretable forecasting model.
+Prophet was developed internally at Facebook (now known as Meta) by Sean J. Taylor and Ben Letham  to optimally handle business forecasting tasks, which typically features multiple seasonality, missing data, and outliers \cite{taylor2017facebook}.
+Prophet is a decomposable time series model with three main components: trend, seasonality, and holidays.
+The trend component models non-periodic changes in the value of the time series.
+The seasonality component models periodic changes in the value of the time series.
+The holiday component models the effects of holidays that occur on potentially irregular schedules over one or more days.
+The model is fitted to historical data, and future data is forecasted using the model.
+The model is highly customisable, allowing users to adjust the model to fit their data and business needs.

 Taylor and Letham \cite{taylor2017facebook} proposed a modular regression model with interpretable parameters that can be intuitively adjusted by analysts with domain knowledge about the time series.
 The automatic ARIMA forecasts are prone to large trend errors when there is a change in trend near the cutoff period and they fail to capture any seasonality.
 The exponential smoothing and seasonal naive forecasts capture weekly seasonality but miss longer-term seasonality.
 All of the methods overreact to the end-of-year dip because they do not adequately model yearly seasonality.
-In the proposed model as named Prophet, they use a decomposable time series model ???
-(Harvey and Peters 1990) with three main model components: trend, seasonality, and holidays.
+In the proposed model as named Prophet, they use a decomposable time series model with three main model components: trend, seasonality, and holidays.
 They are combined in the following equation:

 $$
 y(t) = g(t) + s(t) + h(t) + \epsilon_t